agenium-scale/nsimd/README.md

 explicitely to emphasize the fact that using expressions like `scalar + vector` might incur an optimization penalty.

-The use of `nsimd::pack` may not be portable to ARM SVE and is therefore must be included manually.
+The use of `nsimd::pack` may not be portable to ARM SVE and therefore must be included manually.
 ARM SVE registers can only be stored in sizeless strucs (`__sizeless_struct`).
 This feature (as of 2019/04/05) is only supported by the ARM compiler.
-We do not know whether other compilers will use the same keyword to support SVE.
+We do not know whether other compilers will use the same keyword or paradigm to support SVE intrinsics.

 Contributing
 ============